kristianperkins/Slideshow/README.md

 #Slideshow#

-Bukkit plugin to create and run slideshows of your world.
-Cycle through a list of teleport locations with scenic views of your world.
+Bukkit plugin to create and run slideshows of your servers worlds.
+Cycle through a list of teleport locations with scenic views.

 The player using this must be able to fly (since most viewing angles are in the sky).

 ##Usage##